meloidae/minarai/README.md

 ## Screenshots
 ![screenshot](README/ss_pikachu.png)

-At the moment, it reaches the title screen of Pokemon Yellow without crashing.
+At the moment, Pokemon Yellow seems to be playable.
-Still has some graphical glitches and the frame rate fluctuates quite a bit (40-80fps).
+The frame rate fluctuates quite a bit (40-80fps) and has no sound.

 ## TODO
 - [x] bg rendering
 - [x] obj rendering
 - [x] window rendering
 - [x] oam dma transfer
+- [x] joypad
+- [ ] commandline options
-- [ ] joypad
+- [ ] sound (if possible)

 ## Notes
 Only hram is accessible by cpu during oam dma transfer & hram can't be the source of dma transfer